craftingcity/The-Known-World/Prenotes July 29 25.md

 + ammo (8 EY-DRM & 30 LC-FPC)

 ##### Travelling to Goldfield
-By highway and by backtrail, it'll take about 2 days without problems to reach [[Goldfield]] - likely stopping in [[Veritas Garigill]] on the first night, and pushing into the city on the second.
+By highway and by 'backtrail' (until the highway), it'll take about 2 days without problems to reach [[Goldfield]] - likely stopping in [[Veritas Garigill]] on the first night, and pushing into the city on the second.

+On the second night, before we go into town - if we haven't looked in the box, we're gonna send out some guys and say that they were always looking for them - but I really want them to open the box.

 ##### What's in the Box?
 They are delivering the Druidic Relic 'Fixation' ([[Magical Items of Note#Fixation]]) from the Mossburg SFW to the Goldfield SFW, and eventually it will make its way into the hands of the Guild of Wizards.
+If the container is breached, the spirit of the hatchling will attempt to force someone to touch the stone and activate it.

 ### What happened?